 How to Avoid Common Mistakes in ERP Implementation

 It is common to make mistakes in ERP (Enterprise Resource Planning) implementation projects.
-Some of these are trivial, but we can avoid some of these common mistakes that will increase the risks of the project.
+Some of these are trivial, but we can avoid some of these common mistakes that will increase the project’s risks.

 So, how to avoid the following common mistakes in ERP implementation: